ssbc/ssb-encryption-format/README.md

 You can assume `opts` has the following properties:

 - `opts.keys`: the "ssb-keys"-style cryptographic keypair object of the current SSB peer
-- `opts.recps`: an array of public keys (usually strings such as sigil IDs or SSB URIs) of the recipients of the ciphertext
+- `opts.recps`: an array of identifiers (*usually* strings such as sigil IDs or SSB URIs) of the recipients of the ciphertext
 - `opts.previous`: a **string** representing the message ID of the previous SSB message before this plaintext

 ### `decrypt(ciphertext, opts)`